Willie Lewis Brown, Jr.

 - PLACENAME: The Western Span of the San Francisco Bay Bridge has been officially designated the "Willie L. Brown Jr. Bridge" by ACR 65 (2013).

-- PLACENAME: The Willie Brown Jr. Middle School, a "$55 million, 88,000-square-foot high-tech school" will be opening in San Francisco this fall.
+- PLACENAME: The Willie Brown Jr. Middle School, a "$55 million, 88,000-square-foot high-tech school" is located in San Francisco.
 It is at the same location as the Willie Brown College Preparatory Academy which closed in 2011 and was demolished in 2012.

 - PLACENAME: At the State Capitol, Room 223 has been named the Willie Brown Conference Room (in 200?).